grensen/gif_test/README.md

  ### goodgame|one 2020

 goodgame or shorter gg is a huge trade-off to express neural networks and work with them in a new way. gg comes from e-sports and was the name of my team years ago, but more important, after a game the teams say gg for a good time, to make the long story short, gg treats neural networks like a good game.

 The rules are simple, every training sample and every custom sample is trainable.
 The goal is to reach the highest accuracy for the untrainable test data.

 ---
 Let me give a first example of a test:
 ![alt text](https://raw.githubusercontent.com/grensen/gif_test/master/Figures/gg_one_hello_goodgame.gif?raw=true)
 *After a training of the 60.0000 samples of the MNIST trainind data set, the test accuracy with the standard neural network is 93.29%.
-A neural network is initiated with continuous random weight values to create a breaking symmetry, gg used the Glorot initialization to reach this.*
+A neural network is initiated with continuous random weight values to create a breaking symmetry, gg used the Glorot initialization to reach this.
+The neural network describes a unique seed.
+The weights use the seed to generate continuous random values, which is what a neural network needs.
+However, if you want to change the starting value, simply add or remove a neuron, then do a reset and restore the desired network.
+Note: 784-16-16-10 + one training = 93.29% for the test.*

 ---